 Caraway seeds are very small black seeds and look a little bit like cumin.
 They have a pungent, anise-like flavor and aroma that comes from essential oils, mostly carvone and limonene.
 Caraway seeds are used as a spice in breads, especially rye bread or in some cakes.

-Combine the arugula, fennel, kohlrabi and apple slices in a large bowl and add the chopped onion.
+Combine the arugula, fennel, kohlrabi, apple slices, and chopped onion in a large bowl.

-Toast the caraway seeds for a couple of minutes over medium heat in a pan to release the fragrance.
+Toast the caraway seeds in a pan, for a couple of minutes over medium heat, to release the fragrance.
 Set aside.